MicrosoftDocs/quantum-docs-pr/articles/manual/index.md

- While quantum hardware is still in early development, we need to build software for quantum computers to take advantage of the quantum power of computation when time comes.
+ While quantum hardware is still in early development, we need to build software for quantum computers to take advantage of the quantum power of computation when the time comes.
 Q# is a tool made to provide a platform where developers can write and test programs to be run in a future generation of quantum computers.